Increased Commercial Real Estate Regulation’s Potential Impact on Transaction Velocity

 1. unfair competition, risks of supplanting licit activities, negative impact on direct foreign investment, corruption, risks of real sector volatility, and strengthening of skewed income.

 Real estate professionals may have different roles in different transactions that affect their exposure to money laundering.
 Some professionals may be directly involved in marketing and structuring a real estate deal and are thus able to identify all relevant parties to the transaction.
 Other participants may have business roles that may not be customer-facing or may focus specifically on the details of the property without any knowledge of the financing (or lack thereof), and therefore are not in a position to identify parties for recordkeeping and reporting purposes.
 Finally, it may be relevant to identify those financial institutions or nonfinancial trades or businesses that are primarily involved in the transfer and presentation of purchase funds in exchange for title or other rights.
-In commercial real estate, possible payments structures are more complex than in the residential real estate market.
+In commercial real estate, possible payment structures are more complex than in the residential real estate market.
 For example, while the line between financed and non-financed transactions is relatively well-defined in the residential real estate market, this is not necessarily the case with commercial real estate transactions.
 An entity may, for example, finance the purchase of a large commercial property via the issuance of bonds.
 It is unclear whether such a transaction would be viewed to be a cash transaction from the point of view of the entities required to report such a transaction.
 A commercial real estate “transaction” may also involve many transactions.
-In some cases, such as the development of a large commercial real estate project, there may be many transactions involved in the development and conveyance of a commercial real estate property over the course of months or years.
+In some cases, such as the development of a large commercial real estate project, many transactions may be involved in the development and conveyance of a commercial real estate property over months or years.

-How money laundering affects market and people:
+How money laundering affects the market and people:

 How it will probably affect the market after things are more regulated:

-Obviously slow down real estate markets because they’re cracking down on all of the laundering going on until there is a way for launderers to find a loophole.
+Obviously, slow down real estate markets because they’re cracking down on all of the laundering going on until there is a way for launderers to find a loophole.

 Example of laundering happening: